 Staten Island / Queens / The Bronx

-Really apart from Brooklyn I really don’t advise staying outside of Manhattan unless you really have a specific reason.
-There are Bargains to be had but there is a reason for that.
-And it’s just not worth the travel time to save a bit of cash.
-If it is your dream trip to the big Apple Its advisable to stay in the heart of the City where you can really enjoy the experience.
-There is Nothing wrong with these boroughs and I highly encourage a visit.
+Really apart from Brooklyn, we really don’t advise staying outside of Manhattan unless you really have a specific reason.
+There are Bargains to be had, but there is a reason for that.
+It’s just not worth the travel time to save a bit of cash.
+If this is your dream trip to the big Apple Its advisable to stay in the heart of the City where you can really enjoy the experience.
+There is Nothing Wrong with these boroughs and we highly encourage a visit.
 They just aren’t what MOST people are looking for when weighing up accommodation.

-Now you have the Area Decided its time to find a suitable hotel.
+Now you have the Area Decided it’s time to find a suitable hotel.
 This is not easy.
-TripAdviser lists over 460 hotels In New York.
-So even with your area narrowed down, there will still be a Big list to choose from.
+TripAdvisor lists over 460 hotels In New York.
+So even with your area narrowed down, there will still be a big list to choose from.
 Unfortunately Budget is going to be a big factor.
-This can instantly rule a large portion of hotels out the running.
+This can instantly rule a large portion of hotels out of the running.

-Remember Competition is Fierce so poor hotel won’t be around for long so the chances are you will be fine with whatever you choose.
+Remember Competition is Fierce so your hotel won’t be around for long so the chances are you will be fine with whatever you choose.

 Been to New York recently?
 Where did you stay?
 What did you think of it?
 Would you have rather stayed elsewhere?
 I would love to hear your experiences Please comment below.
 And drop me a comment if you have any questions at all